zarf-dev/proposals/0048-schema-update-process/README.md

   make use of the proposal?
 -->

-This ZEP is proposing an upgrade / downgrade strategy.
+This ZEP is an upgrade / downgrade strategy

 ### Version Skew Strategy